 Peru, officially known as the Republic of Peru, is a country in South America.
-It is considered one of the countries with the most diverse ecosystems.
-In the 16th Century, it was conquered by the Spanish Empire who established Lima at the capital city of the country.
 As of 2015, the state’s population was estimated at 31.5 million.
-Spanish is the official language although the locals use Quechua and native languages.
+Spanish is the official language although Quechua and native languages are also spoken.
 It is a presidential representative democratic republic with the president as the head of state and the government.
 The president is elected for a five-year term and is eligible for reelection in nonconsecutive terms.
 The president selects the prime minister who chairs the cabinet.

 Jose Bustamante y Rivero

 Jose Bustamante y Rivero was the president of Peru from 1945 until 1948.
 He was born in Arequipa.
 He received his education at Colegio San José and the Universidad Nacional San Agustín de Arequipa.
 He served as a legal scholar and as a professor before joining politics.
 He served as the Peruvian ambassador to Bolivia in 1934 and 1942, in 1939, he served as the ambassador to Uruguay.
 In 1945, Bustamante vied for the presidency and comfortably won the elections.

 Manuel Arturo Odría Amoretti was the president of Peru from 1948 until 1956.
 He ousted the president in a military coup and served his presidential term as a military dictator.
 He served as the minister of government and police in the cabinet of President Bustamante before resigning.
 He led a coup on October 28th, 1948 that ousted Bustamante.
 After two years as the president, he resigned, and Zenon Noriega assumed office as a puppet president.

 Pedro Pablo Kuczynski